-Methods are adapted to the underwriting of risks, while maintaining the principle of local decision making based on a documented approval procedure and using the output of the economic capital model.
+Methods are adapted to the underwriting of risks, while maintaining the principle of local decision making based on a documented approval procedure.
 The aim is twofold:

-- for pre-launch business, the aim is to ensure that new risks underwritten have been scrutinized before proposing them to customers; - for post-launch business, appropriate profitability and risk control analyses are performed to check that the business remains in line with the Company's risk framework.
+- for pre-launch business, the aim is to ensure that new risks underwritten have been scrutinized before proposing them to customers, - for post-launch business, appropriate profitability and risk control analyses are performed to check that the business remains in line with the Company's risk framework.